pnlbwh/pnlutil/README.md

-    vars  # convenient way of listing variables in the data schema SetUpData.sh completed dwied # lists eddy current corrected DWI's generated so far missing t1atlasmask  # lists missing t1 masks all ukf # lists paths of all tractography files that are to be generated; this will be same size as your case list file casestatus 01009  # shows what files are and are not generated for case 01009 logstatus  # shows progress of each variable in 'status_vars' (and saves the result to .statuslog.csv)
+    vars  # convenient way of listing variables in the data schema SetUpData.sh completed dwied # lists eddy current corrected DWI's generated so far missing t1mabs  # lists missing t1 masks all ukf # lists paths of all tractography files that are to be generated; this will be same size as your case list file casestatus 01009  # shows what files are and are not generated for case 01009 logstatus  # shows progress of each variable in 'status_vars' (and saves the result to statuslog.csv)

 `logstatus` is one you'll use frequently to track the pipeline's progress.